wallyfoo/MASH/README.md

 # MASH

-This is my swing at implementing an adaptation of a classic back-of-the-notebook classroom time-waster.
+This is my implementation of a classic back-of-the-notebook classroom time-waster.

 It's written in Vue3 + Typescript.
 Tooling by Vite.